bjhaid/lessons_learnt_from_shipping_containers/slides.md

 ---

+^ Volumizing junit.xml to expose test results in jenkins

 ## Tip

-Ensure UID/GID of user running docker daemon (docker-compose) is consistent with the user in the container
+If you will use volumes ensure UID/GID of user running docker daemon (docker-compose) is consistent with the user in the container

                              OR